 In 1976, at age 16, Walter Cook, Jr., representing the third generation of his family to mask, became the tribe’s Chief.
 His daddy, Walter Cook, Sr. (Big Walter), co-founded the Wild Magnolias tribe around 1959.
 His maternal grandmother was a full-blooded Choctaw.
 His paternal grandfather masked with the Wild Squatoolas in the 1920s.

-Impressively, Lil Walter masked for 49 straight years, from 1963 to 2012, before taking a break.
+Impressively, Lil Walter masked for 51 straight years before taking a break in 2014.
 Although his last time masking was Mardi Gras 2019, he continues to lend a helping hand to many in the Indian masking community and takes pride in having brought numerous women and children into the tradition.

 Assuming a supporting role, as Big Chief Terrance Mitchell took the lead, Lil Walter didn’t suit up for the Creole Wild West’s performance at Jazz Fest.
 Nevertheless, he was aglow as the Jazz and Heritage Stage nearly overflowed with children, most of them masked.
 A short time later, a group of the tribe’s Queens, supported by male vocalists and percussionists in street attire, lit up the Cultural Exchange Pavilion.
 Big Chief Terrance sang praises, with the Queens and the crowd responding to each his lines by chanting “Creole Wild West”: